oletizi/avi-docs/src/site/docs/architectural-overview/infrastructure/index.md

 ## Dashboard

 The default landing page for the Infrastructure section shows the dashboard for SEs.
-The SE dashboard display is similar to the one for virtual services (Applications > Dashboard), but shows only SEs.
+The SE dashboard display is similar to the one for virtual services (Applications &gt; Dashboard), but shows only SEs.

 <a href="img/infra-dashboard-1.png"><img src="img/infra-dashboard-1.png" alt="infra-dashboard" width="919" height="294"></a>